jasonjkeller/kafka-examples/README.md

 ### Kafka producer

 The Java agent's [Spring instrumentation](https://github.com/newrelic/newrelic-java-agent/tree/main/instrumentation/spring-4.3.0) automatically starts a transaction when the `kafka/produce (GET)` controller route in the `kafka-producer` service is executed.
-This controller creates a Kafka record, injects W3C
+This controller creates a Kafka record, generates W3C
+Trace Context headers and inserts them into a map of headers using the `insertDistributedTraceHeaders(Headers headers)` API, finally it manually retrieves the
-Trace Context headers into the record using the `insertDistributedTraceHeaders(Headers headers)` API, and then publishes the record to a Kafka broker.
+W3C headers and inserts them into the Kafka record headers before publishing the record to a Kafka broker.

 Additionally, the agent's [Kafka client instrumentation](https://github.com/newrelic/newrelic-java-agent/tree/main/instrumentation/kafka-clients-spans-0.11.0.0) automatically applies to the Kafka producer client and generates a span named `MessageBroker/Kafka/Topic/Produce/Named/example-topic` that is included in the distributed trace.
+The Kafka client instrumentation also injects the `newrelic` distributed tracing header into each record to link distributed traces with other services monitored by New Relic APM agents.

 The `kafka-producer` service logs a line similar to the following each time it publishes a Kafka record to the broker:

 ```
-Published Kafka Record: example-key-693, example-value-693 to topic: example-topic
+Published Kafka Record:
+	topic = example-topic, key = example-key-935, value = example-value-935
 ```

 ### Kafka consumer